What is Vascular Ehlers-Danlos Syndrome?

 A note from FIGHT vEDS: Please keep in mind that the above information is based on historical data.
 Vascular EDS impacts patients in a wide spectrum of ways, with some patients having more severe forms of the disease than others.
 This will affect life expectancy estimates and how they pertain to you as an individual.
 Also remember that this information is over many decades of studying the disease and doesn’t necessarily account for advances in medicine—the introduction of celiprolol, the use of other beta-blockers and blood pressure lowering agents, advancements in imaging (CT, MRI), or close surveillance by a skilled team to help manage your disease as issues arise.

 If you want to have an impact on vEDS, please sign up for our email distribution at the bottom of this page.
-We will keep you informed of any new research, upcoming events, and ways you can help within the vascular Ehlers-Danlos syndrome community.
+We will keep you informed of any new research, upcoming events, and ways you can help the vEDS community.